Trim or Shave Balls?

 One more thing—don't forget to spritz on some Crop Reviver™.
 This tiny bottle does huge things when it comes to calming skin and preventing rashes and irritation.
 Once you've applied this toner and refresher to your private parts, you're ready to step into the world!

 MANSCAPED™ has the tools you need to enjoy proper male grooming.
 Whether you decide to go balls-to-the-walls bald, or you'd prefer to just to trim a little top off your crop, we've got you covered.
-You can order all sorts of grooming goods online right away!
+You can order all sorts of grooming goods (like the best balls trimmer) online right away!